saharansameer/windows-sandbox-config/README.md

 **1. Download the `.wsb` file** to your PC

-**2. Double-click on it** — the sandbox will open and setup begins.
+**2. Double-click on it** — wait for a while, and the sandbox will be ready to use.

-`MAKE SURE` - your system can support the following sandbox configuration:
+**MAKE SURE** - your system can support the following sandbox configuration:
 - 8 GB RAM
-- 4 CPU threads
+- 4 vCPU threads

-- GPU acceleration
+Note: Default sandbox values are *4 GB RAM* and *2 vCPU*.
+These have been changed based on my needs.

 ---